sweatylobster/musings/sciences/goals.md

 I want to be an engineer, but my demon is skepticism.
 At this stage, I am so doubtful of the benefits that any study has to offer with respect to practical improvement.

 To be wise is to adore my demon as a gift (dora), since it is the negative form of my power of demonstration.
 Reason is a noble beast, and its dignity is demonstration; skepticism is its spur.
-To replace skepticism with firm audacity (avid--to want very much) resembles the field produced by the yoked ox.
+To replace skepticism with firm audacity (avid--to want very much) resembles the field tracted/worked/plowed by the yoked ox.
 Every desire has its demon.
 Heaven or hell is the ensuing combat with the demon.
-The structures which appear to be the most audacious and least secure have been constructed according to demonstrably sound principle, which is self-identical in all instances of its success.
-This principle can be schematized by a  am dissuaded by skepticism, I will exert the power of demonstration.
 Men are only incredulous of what has not been demonstrated to them.

 Nature is the most impressive and accounts of it are easily demonstrable.
 I want demonstrable accuracy of my predictions about states of a system.
 Forces are deduced from motions upon definite bodies.

 arithmetic specification of the future state of the arithmetical parts of determinable systems.

+# The relation of mathematics to doubt

+Hegel C.(AA) : Emancipation of Spirit: Stoicism, then skepticism, then reason's self-observation.

+We naturally doubt, and this runs rampant of its own accord.
+Lessons from alcohol refine the doubt one ought to have.
+Ponderers, ostensibly descendants of alcoholics.
+Actors, the same.

+Probability doesn't give a right to doubt.
+As treated here, Probability stands in no relation to beliefs.
+The reason is beliefs influence behavior.
+A belief that it won't rain tomorrow is the permission that our sloth needs, when we know we should cover the tractors,

+Allowing estimates to influence beliefs ultimately makes an interpretation of Probability moral.

+When a precautionary measure is shirked upon report of low chances of its hazard's occurence, we find prudence motivates valuable action, while probability cuts costs.

+The compensation Bayes offers allows for the odds to perpetually be changed, but the Markov model is always the perfected new wager

 # Newton's introduction to the Principia